WuerthPhoenix/tornado/README.md

 <!-- Is there a default configuration folder path? -->

 <!-- Should we mention how to configure Tornado within NetEye? -->

-Tornado monitors changes to its own configuration and will automatically reload it when this occurs.

 Before you can begin to use Tornado, you must configure it with one or more rules that match events and execute actions.
 As an example, consider this rule below designed to find email